Xaralampos-Makridhs/PHP-Course/php_course/auth/README.md

-# 🔐 PHP User Authentication System
+# 🔐 User Authentication System

 A simple and secure user authentication system built with **PHP** and **MySQL**.